Biofuels and bioproducts

 Teacher background

 Commercial production of fuel ethanol in the U.S. involves breaking down the starch present in corn into simple sugars (glucose), feeding these sugars to yeast (fermentation), and then recovering the main product (ethanol) and byproducts (animal feed and carbon dioxide).
 The value of corn as a feedstock for ethanol production is due to the large amount of carbohydrates, specifically starch.
 Starch can be easily processed to break down into simple sugars, which can then be fed to yeast to produce ethanol.
 Fuel ethanol is ethanol that has been highly concentrated to remove water and blended with other compounds to render the alcohol undrinkable.
 Modern ethanol production can produce approximately 2.8 gallons of fuel ethanol per bushel of corn.
 The dry mill ethanol production process uses only the starch portion of the corn, about 66% of the kernel.
-All the remaining nutrients—protein, fat, minerals, and vitamins—are concentrated into distillers grain, a valuable feed for livestock.
-About 40% of the United States’ corn crop is used to produce ethanol.
+All the remaining nutrients—protein, fat, minerals, and vitamins—are concentrated into distillers grain, a valuable feed for livestock such as dairy and beef cattle.
+Nearly 40% of the United States’ corn crop is used to produce ethanol.

 Commercial production of biodiesel in the U.S. involves the breaking down of soybean and other plant oils through the transesterification process into biodiesel and glycerin.
 Alternatively, commercial production of renewable diesel in the U.S. is produced through a thermochemical process that includes hydrotreating to stabilize the fuel at all temperatures for higher fuel blends.
 Renewable diesel is chemically the same as petroleum diesel and can be used in its pure form.
 The value of soybeans as a feedstock for both biodiesel and renewable diesel production is due to the high volume of lipids, specifically oil, found in the soybean.
 Oils can be processed through either the transesterification or thermochemical processes to create biodiesel or renewable diesel.
 Modern biodiesel and renewable diesel production can produce approximately 1.5 gallons of fuel per bushel of soybeans.
 These production processes use only the oil portions of the grain, about 20% of the soybean.
-All the remaining nutrients, protein, starch, minerals and vitamins are used for livestock feed, human consumption and bioproducts production.
+All the remaining nutrients, protein, starch, minerals and vitamins are used for livestock feed for chickens, cattle and pigs, human consumption and bioproducts production.

 Next Generation Science Standards